107-systems/l3xz-radiation-sensor-firmware/README.md

 ## uavcan settings

-specific seetings for the L3X-Z Hexapod can be found here: ???
+specific seetings for the L3X-Z Hexapod can be found here: https://github.com/107-systems/l3xz-hw#node-ids

 ### Node-ID

-every leg controller needs to have its own Node-ID.
+every controller needs to have its own Node-ID.
 The Node-ID is stored in the eeprom.

 ### Subject-ID

-all leg controllers can use the same Subject-IDs.
+all controllers can use the same Subject-IDs.
 The host can differentiate between them by their Node-IDs.

 | **Subject-ID** | **direction** | **name**          | **type**    |
 |:--------------:|:-------------:|:-----------------:|:-----------:|